-- The involvement of children, parents in decision making. - The identification of children and young people's needs. - Collaboration between education, health and social care services to provide support. - High quality provision to meet the needs of children and young people with SEND. - Greater choice and control for children and parents over their support. - Successful planning and preparation for times of transition for example secondary school. - Promote well-being through emotional, social and moral understanding of the whole child and their family. - To facilitate the learning of all children through quality first teaching and, where appropriate, specific and measurable interventions to enable progress for all. - To provide a safe, caring and happy environment where each child is valued as an individual and can develop towards his/her full potential. - To provide for each child a wide, balanced curriculum of high quality, appropriate to the interests and aspirations of the individual encouraging the development of the whole person and fulfilling the requirements of the National Curriculum. - To develop the potential of each child within his/her capabilities, recognising different needs and abilities and providing challenges and appropriate teaching at each stage of development.
+- The involvement of children, parents, staff and outside agencies (when appropriate) in decision making. - The early identification of children and young people's needs. - Collaboration between education, health and social care services to provide support. - High Quality First Teaching provision, as outlined by the Code of Practice, to meet the needs of children and young people with SEND. - Greater choice and control for children and parents over their support. - Successful planning and preparation for times of transition for example secondary school. - Promote well- being through emotional, social and mental health understanding of the whole child and their care network (this includes family and primary care givers). - To facilitate the learning of all children through Quality First Teaching and, where appropriate, specific and measurable interventions and support to enable progress for all. - To provide a safe, caring and happy environment where each child is valued as an individual and can develop towards his/her full potential. - To provide for each child a wide, balanced curriculum of high quality, appropriate to the interests and aspirations of the individual encouraging the development of the whole person and fulfilling the requirements of the National Curriculum. - To develop the potential of each child within his/her capabilities, recognising different needs and abilities and providing challenges and appropriate teaching at each stage of development.